Research as value and economy creation activities

 Why cash analysis is important?

-In financial analysis, over the history, there are different trends of methods that are used to analysis the finance of a company or project [1].
+In financial analysis, over history, there are different trends of methods that are used to analyse the finances of a company or project [1].

 For years, ratio analyses of finance have played an important role as analysis tools.
 Especially, returns on equity ratio is one of the most famous ratios used.
 This equity ratio is the main metric in DuPont analysis [2].

-Return on equity (ROE) ration used in DuPont analysis is formulated as:
+The return on equity (ROE) ratio used in DuPont analysis is formulated as:

 The higher the ROE the better the investment or the value of a company or project.
 However, only focusing on this single metric may mislead to a wrong conclusion!